Here’s Why Marketing is Important for a DPC Practice

 We also work with already established DPC practices where the physician took the leap and did it on their own.
 Freedom Healthworks provides physicians with a community of others who’ve started a DPC practice, and I think that’s really beneficial.
 We can help connect you with employers who could benefit from your services or with other direct primary care physicians who’ve gone through similar experiences.
 It gives you someone to bounce business and clinical ideas off of and talk marketing strategies.
 If you have an existing primary care practice and you’re interested in marketing your practice, we’d love to speak with you as well.

-I encourage interested physicians to reach out to me at email@example.com and we’ll schedule some time to chat about how marketing can help your DPC practice thrive.
+I encourage interested physicians to reach out to firstname.lastname@example.org to learn how marketing can help your DPC practice thrive.